KATIE BRAIDA

 However it is important that the work remains open to interpretation.
 The textures remain abstract enough for the viewer to bring their own experience to the work.

 The dark interiors appear to almost distort the interior volume, suggestions of the unknown are glimpsed in the shadows.
 Alternatively, lighter interiors in solid colours can create a contrast to the exterior surfaces.
+I have also recently started using metallic glazes on the interiors which reflect the light and draw the viewer in to explore further.

 “I hope people want to touch, are drawn to the surface, want to look inside and explore the forms.
 Touch is such an important part of the making process and it feels like an essential part of the process of experiencing the work.”